The Trust Again Course

 A Space for Honest Exploration

-For some, those questions grew out of difficult experiences with leadership or institutions.
-For others they reflect a broader cultural instinct toward self-reliance and caution.
-In either case, the course begins by taking those experiences seriously.
+For some, that hesitation comes from difficult experiences with leadership or institutions.
+For others it reflects a broader cultural instinct toward self-reliance and caution.

-Trust Again is not designed to pressure anyone toward belief or to win arguments about faith.
-Instead, it creates space for people to explore a deeper question together: if trustworthy authority really existed, what would it actually look like?
+Trust Again begins by taking those experiences seriously.
+The goal is not to win arguments or pressure anyone toward belief, but to explore an honest question together: If trustworthy authority really existed, what would it actually look like?

 The Six-Session Journey